Katarzyna Kawa

 Katarzyna Kawa ([kataˈʐɨna ˈkava]; born 17 November 1992) is a Polish professional tennis player.
-Her career-high WTA rankings are 112 in singles, achieved November 2020, and world No. 70 in doubles, set on 26 September 2022.
-She has won two WTA Challenger doubles titles, and also seven singles and 19 doubles titles on tournaments of the ITF Women's Circuit.
+Her career-high WTA rankings are No. 64 in doubles, set on 10 October 2022, and No. 112 in singles, achieved on 9 November 2020.
+She has won five WTA Challenger doubles titles, and also seven singles and 19 doubles titles on tournaments of the ITF Women's Circuit.

 Personal

-Katarzyna Kawa was born in Krynica-Zdrój, but moved in 2013 to Poznań, Poland, where she currently resides.
+Katarzyna Kawa was born in Krynica-Zdrój to parents Anna and Jacek, but moved in 2013 to Poznań, Poland, where she currently resides.
 She started playing tennis at age seven and is coached by Grzegorz Garczyński.
-Parents are Anna and Jacek, two sisters are Monika and Weronika, and brother is Radomir.
-Hobbies include reading and traveling.
-Idolizes Justine Henin and Novak Djokovic.
-Favorite shot is her backhand and her favorite surfaces to compete on are both clay and grass.
+She has two sisters, Monika and Weronika, and a brother called Radomir.
+Her hobbies include reading and traveling.
+She idolizes Justine Henin and Novak Djokovic.
+Her favourite shot is her backhand and her favourite surfaces to compete on are both clay and grass.

 Career

-2019: First WTA final and breakthrough
+2019: Baltic Open singles final

-In July, Kawa made it through the qualifying rounds at the Baltic Open to book her spot in the final with a straight-sets victory over Bernarda Pera.
-Kawa reached the semifinal after beating Anna Danilina, Naiktha Bains, Ysaline Bonaventure, Jana Fett, Chloe Paquet.
+In July, Kawa made it through the qualifying rounds at the Baltic Open in Jūrmala, Latvia to book her spot in the final with a straight-sets victory over Bernarda Pera.
+Kawa reached the semifinals, after beating Anna Danilina, Naiktha Bains, Ysaline Bonaventure, Jana Fett, Chloe Paquet.
 In the final, she lost to the top seed Anastasija Sevastova, in three sets.

-2020-21: Major debut & WTA Tour quarterfinal
+2020–21: Poland Open singles quarterfinal

-In 2020, she made her major debut at the US Open as a direct entry.
+In 2020, she made her Grand Slam singles debut at the US Open as a direct entry.

 At the 2021 National Tennis Championships in Bytom, Kawa ended runner-up in singles and won the title in doubles alongside Weronika Falkowska.
-She continued at the Poland Open in Gdynia where she upset third seed Irina-Camelia Begu in the second round, before she lost her quarterfinal match against Kateryna Kozlova.
+She continued at the Poland Open in Gdynia where she upset third seed Irina-Camelia Begu in the second round, but lost in the quarterfinal against Kateryna Kozlova.

-2022: Wimbledon debut and first win
+2022: Wimbledon singles debut, Warsaw doubles final

 She qualified for the first time for the Wimbledon Championships, and recorded her first main-draw match win at this major over Rebecca Marino.

-At the Poland Open held in Warsaw, Kawa reached her first WTA Tour doubles final, partnering with Alicja Rosolska, they finished runners-up.
+At the Poland Open held in Warsaw, Kawa reached her first WTA Tour doubles final partnering with Alicja Rosolska, finishing runners-up.

+2023: Three WTA 125 doubles titles

+Alongside Weronika Falkowska, Kawa took the doubles title at the 2023 WTA 125 Copa Oster, overcoming Kyōka Okamura and You Xiaodi in the final which went to a deciding champions tiebreak.

+Playing with Elixane Lechemia, she was doubles champion at the WTA 125 Polish Open, thanks to a win over Naiktha Bains and Maia Lumsden in the final.

+Partnering with Anna Sisková, Kawa won the doubles title at the WTA 125 Open delle Puglie in Bari, defeating Valentini Grammatikopoulou and Elixane Lechemia in the final.